 Metro Government’s Lift Up Lou initiative features online education, music, exercise, and mindfulness offerings to keep Metro Louisville citizens’ spirits up during the COVID-19 pandemic.
 Tune in every Monday evening at 7pm for a mindfulness episode contributed by the Earth & Spirit Center.

-These short guided meditations come from our staff member Nellie Springston, through our collaborative partner, Calmakids.org.
-Click here to listen.
+We also have short guided meditations for kids and teens from our staff member Nellie Springston, Click here to listen.

 Nellie Springston has also created a series of informal mindfulness videos with her 4-year-old daughter.
 Click here to watch.